 In addition to his required theatre courses, Horry also took Introduction to Asian Art.
 Not only did he earn humanities credits, but he drew some direct parallels between his meditation training in acting and some ancient Buddhist traditions.
 “That’s definitely the appeal of the liberal arts,” Horry explains.
 “Even if you know exactly what you want to study, the College will require you to take some other courses to expand your horizons.”

 Horry has found an abundance of theatrical opportunities outside of the classroom, from campus-run productions to community theatre and Piccolo Spoleto gigs.
 Now, he says, “Charleston isn’t just a great place to get into acting, it’s also one of the best places to grow as an actor and a person.”

-Experience theatre in a liberal-arts environment! from acting to designand from directing to playwriting, our students encounter ideas, theories, techniques and experiences that enable them to excel.
-The department promotes a love of learning, a desire for excellence and professional behavior in its students and faculty through rigorous coursework and high artistic standards in our ambitious production schedule.
+Experience theatre in a liberal arts environment!
+From acting to designing and from directing to playwriting, our students encounter ideas, theories, techniques and experiences that enable them to excel.
+The department promotes a love of learning, a desire for excellence and professional behavior in its students and faculty through rigorous coursework and high artistic standards, all of that underscored by our ambitious production schedule.

 ❱❱ Students have multiple opportunities to explore practical experiences in productions ranging from large scale to small studio.

 ❱❱ We offer concentrations in performance, scenic/lighting design and technology, costume design and technology and theatre for youth.